Quantum advantage in a unified scenario and secure detection of resources: Our task

 \begin{remark} We establish advantage of quantum communication in the context of the present task.
 In fact, we exhibit a more prominent non-classical nature of this task. \end{remark}

 From Proposition \ref{prop1}, we find that a `limited amount of classical information' is not sufficient for achieving the goal of the task.
 On the other hand, the quantum version of this `limited amount of information' is sufficient for achieving the goal of the present task.
 This is given in Proposition \ref{prop2}.
 Thus, we establish advantage of quantum communication.
-We mention that if it is possible to extract any advantage of quantum communication, depends on the goal we set.
+We mention whether it is possible to extract any advantage of quantum communication, depends on the goal we set.
 From Proposition \ref{prop2}, it is only evident that the winning condition can be achieved through qubit communication.
 This cannot guarantee that the average success probability in the overall process is larger in the quantum case compared to that of the classical case.
-In this regard, one should have a look into Ref.~\cite{Halder22-1}.
-Nevertheless, here we see that the optimal success probability, which is average success probability in the overall process, in the quantum case is higher than that of the classical case.
+In this regard, one should have a look into Ref.~\cite{Halder24}.
+Nevertheless, here we see that the average success probability in the overall process in the quantum case can be higher than the optimal success probability in the classical case.

+Note that for both propositions (\ref{prop1} and \ref{prop2}), Alice and Bob consider only pure strategies for encoding-decoding.
+We then assume that along with classical communication there is shared randomness between Alice and Bob.
+We also assume that this randomness allows the mixing of pure classical strategies.
+But via this mixing of classical strategies it is not possible to have a better success probability than 5/6.
+The reason can be described as the following.
+The success probability 5/6 is basically the upper bound of success probability in the classical case.
+So, corresponding strategy is the best possible pure strategy.
+Clearly, if one takes convex combination of such strategies then the success probability cannot be higher than 5/6.
+In this sense, here quantum communication is more advantageous than classical communication along with shared randomness.
+This is obviously a stronger demonstration of quantum advantage.

 Therefore, we argue that in the present communication game, we observe a more prominent non-classical nature of the task.
-We next proceed to prove the optimality of the success probability in the quantum case which is achieved through the encoding of (\ref{eq4}).
+However, it is possible to prove that the optimality of the success probability in the quantum case can be achieved through the encoding of (\ref{eq4}).